fusiongyro/lbac/tutor10.md

 Believe  it or not, though, we almost  have  a  usable  language!
 What's missing is the executable code that must go into  the main program.
-But that code is just assignment statements and control statements ... all stuff we have done before.
+But that code is just assignment statements and control statements… all stuff we have done before.
 So  it  shouldn't take us long to provide for them, as well.

 The BNF definition given earlier  for the main program included a statement block, which we have so far ignored:

      <main> ::= BEGIN <block> END

 For now,  we  can  just  consider  a  block  to  be  a  series of assignment statements:

      <block> ::= (Assignment)*

 Let's start things off by adding  a  parser for the block.
 We'll begin with a stub for the assignment statement:

     {--------------------------------------------------------------}
     { Parse and Translate an Assignment Statement }